Bandvagn 206: RlBv 2068

+Other variants

+These includes mortar carrier, cargo carrier, fuel carrier, radar and command post.
+The units can easily be customized to meet customer requirements.

 PvBv 2062

-The PvBv 2062 (PansarvärnsBandvagn 2062) is a Swedish Army anti-tank vehicle, an open top version of the Bv 206 armed with a 90 mm Pvpj 1110 recoilless anti-tank gun.
+The PvBv 2062 (PansarvärnsBandvagn 2062) is a Swedish Army anti-tank vehicle, an open top version of the Bv 206 roll-bars that can be lowered to operate the 90 mm Pvpj 1110 recoilless anti-tank gun.

 PvBv 2063

 The PvBv 2063 (PansarvärnsBandvagn 2063) is another Swedish Army anti-tank vehicle, similar to the PvBv 2062, but fitted with the launch system for an ATGM, either the TOW (Rbs 55) or the Bofors BILL (Rbs 56).